Quick question…what’s the leading cause of death in women? You’re probably thinking breast cancer, but you’d be wrong.

 That’s the number one myth; it’s actually heart disease.
 Heart disease and stroke cause 1/3 of deaths in women.
 That’s one woman dying every 80 seconds.
 Go Red for Women is the national movement of the American Heart Association to raise awareness that heart disease and stroke is the number one killer of women.

-Other Common Myths about Women and Heart Disease:
+Other Common Myths about Women and Heart Health:

 - “Heart Disease won’t affect me—I’m too young!”
 Heart disease affects women of all ages.
 Young women increase their risk greatly by smoking while on the Pill.
 Some women escalate their risk by being overweight, eating the opposite of heart-healthy and by drinking too much alcohol.
 Others have an underlying condition they were born with but may not know about.